Bribery & Ethics

 • monitor compliance by the Employees for whom they are responsible with this Policy and ensure that these Employees can speak up about ethical issues without fear of retribution.

 All Managers are expected to take ethical issues seriously and act accordingly to ensure that the standards set out in this Policy are maintained across Ipeco.
-This Policy has been established by the Ipeco Board of Directors (“the Board”), which is responsible for the implementation and monitoring of this Policy.
+This Policy has been established by Ipeco’s Main Board of Directors (“the Board”), which is responsible for the implementation and monitoring of this Policy.

 5. Employee responsibilities